alanbaugher/tesla_service_manual_pdf/README.md

 # Resolution
 Used Chrome F12 elements to identify the side-link tags used.
-- Use ChatGPT to help build a container with the three primary files contained as HEREDOC within a single bash shell script.
+- Use ChatGPT to help build a container with the three (3) primary files [Dockerfile, package.json, index.js] contained as HEREDOC within a single bash shell script.